 Tweak your Amazon product content so it has the best possible chance of getting noticed during the big sale.

 - Update your product titles, descriptions and bullets to make sure they best represent your products and contain relevant keywords.

 - Make sure you have the best possible, and as many as possible, images of each product.
 Enable zoom functionality.

-Missed the May 10 deadline to submit Lightning Deals?
-Don’t sweat it.
-There are other ways to promote during Amazon Prime Day 2019.
-You can easily set up Amazon Coupons for your products.
+You can also easily set up Amazon Coupons for your products.
 Their bright orange tags are very visible to busy online shoppers.
 However — a coupon will only become live two days after you create it!
 Make sure you set up any Prime Day Amazon Coupons well in advance!

 And most critically — use this pre-prime week or so to learn about what’s working so you can hone in on highly-searched keywords and products.
 This is one of the two reasons why we recommend a healthy advertising budget leading up to prime: 1) to catch the attention of Prime Day researchers; and 2) so you can learn and optimize your campaign before the big day.

 Once you’ve generated interest in your products and brand leading up to Prime Day, it’s time to switch strategies immediately prior to and during the big sale.
 This will allow you to more aggressively engage the brand-aware shoppers who are most likely to buy your products.

 Set up Manual targeting Sponsored Products campaigns for every product category, and target a high volume of ASIN, brand and category-focused keywords.
 Meanwhile, launch two Auto targeting campaigns per product category — one that focuses exclusively on substitute products to attract customers who view similar products, and the other that targets close match keywords, which show your ads to customers who enter keywords closely related to your products.